 A worker’s check mark(s) in the relevant section of the Form 6 (Worker’s Report of Injury/Disease) provides (1) authorization for a union to represent the worker in matters before the WSIB, and (2) consent for the disclosure of verbal claim file status information to the union representative.
 Before actual copies of claim file documents can be disclosed, however, a signed, written authorization from the worker must be received.

 MPPs and the Offices of the Worker/Employer Adviser

-MPPs and their staff, as well as staff members from the Office of the Worker Adviser or the Office of the Employer Adviser, must submit written and signed authorizations only when requesting actual copies of claim file documents (including WSIB decision letters) or written status information about the claim.
+MPPs and their staff, as well as eligible staff members from the OWA or the OEA, must submit written and signed authorizations only when requesting actual copies of claim file documents (including WSIB decision letters) or written status information about the claim.
 Separate authorizations must be received for each claim file in which such disclosure is sought.

-When requesting verbal information, MPPs and their staff, as well as staff members from the Office of the Worker Adviser or the Office of the Employer Adviser, need only provide
+When requesting verbal information, MPPs and their staff, as well as eligible staff members from the OWA or the OEA, need only provide

 - verbal assurance of authorization, and